The Jan Söderberg Family Prize in Economics and Management

 - Merle Jacob, professor, Department of Business Administration, LUSEM

-- Erik Wengström, associate professor, Department of Economics, LUSEM, working member of the committee
+- Erik Wengström, professor, Department of Economics, LUSEM, working member of the committee